Jupiter Bioventures

 Venture Round in 2019

-ArunA Biomedical, Inc. is a biotechnology company focused on human stem cell research for drug discovery and basic research.
-Based in Athens, Georgia, it develops proprietary exosomes aimed at treating central nervous system injuries and neurodegenerative disorders.
-The company provides a range of neuroscience products, including STEMEZ hNP1 neural progenitor cell expansion kits and STEMEZ hN2 normal human neurons for various research applications such as neurotoxicity, neurogenesis, and drug discovery.
-Additionally, ArunA Biomedical offers the viPS Vector Kit for reprogramming somatic cells into induced pluripotent stem cells and human stem cell systems for cellular model studies and genetic manipulation.
-The company also delivers drug discovery and development services, along with testing and assay services, primarily serving pharmaceutical companies and academic researchers focused on brain and spinal cord research.
-Founded in 2003, ArunA Biomedical continues to leverage its expertise in stem cell technology to advance neuroscience research.
+ArunA Biomedical, Inc. is a biotechnology company focused on advancing human stem cell research to facilitate drug discovery and basic research.
+Founded in 2003 and based in Athens, Georgia, the company develops proprietary exosomes aimed at treating central nervous system injuries and neurodegenerative disorders.
+ArunA Biomedical offers a range of neuroscience products, including neural progenitor cell expansion kits and normal human neurons, which are utilized in diverse research applications such as neurotoxicity studies, drug discovery, and electrophysiology.
+Additionally, the company provides tools for reprogramming somatic cells into induced pluripotent stem cells and offers human stem cell systems for various applications, including cellular model studies and high-content screening.
+The firm also delivers drug discovery and development services, as well as testing and assay services, catering to the needs of pharmaceutical companies and academic researchers focused on brain and spinal cord research.

 Kinnate Biopharma